ml-tooling/universal-build/CONTRIBUTING.md

 In case the release pipeline fails at any step, we suggest to fix the problem based on the release pipeline logs and create a new release with an incremented `patch` version.
 To clean up the unsuccessful release, make sure to delete the following artifacts (if they exist): the release branch, the release PR, the version tag, the draft release, and any release artifact that was already published (e.g. on DockerHub, NPM or PyPi).

-##### Via Github Actions

-To trigger our release pipeline from Github UI, you can either close a milestone that has a valid version name (`vMAJOR.MINOR.PATCH`) or execute the release pipeline manually via the `workflow_dispatch` UI in the Action Tab (`Actions -> release-pipeline -> Run Workflow`).
-The release pipeline will automatically create a PR for the new version as well as a Github draft release.
-To finish the release, you need to merge the release PR into `main`, adapt the changelog in the draft release in the release section on Github, and, finally, publish the release.

 ### Commit messages guidelines

 Commit messages should be as standardized as possible within the repository.
 A few best practices: